-"Zoning code" shall mean Title 17 of the County code, as it may be amended from time to time.
+"Zoning code" shall mean Title 17 of the county code, as it may be amended from time to time.

-17.62.040 Cultural Resource Surveys
+17.##.040 Cultural Resource Surveys

 A. The County will maintain a list of all surveys and will use the survey information to identify and protect potentially historic resources as outlined in this Ordinance.
 All surveys shall be prepared by or under supervision of an architectural historian satisfying the professional qualification standards for architectural historians specified in the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation.

 B. Three Cultural Resource Surveys of portions of Alameda County were conducted prior to creation of this Ordinance:

-- 1. Preliminary Cultural Resources Survey, Ashland & Cherryland Districts, San Lorenzo, Alameda County (April 1998); - 2.
-Unincorporated San Lorenzo Historic Building Survey, Alameda County (November 2000); and - 3.
-Historical and Cultural Resource Survey, East Alameda County (June 2005)
+1. Preliminary Cultural Resources Survey, Ashland & Cherryland Districts, San Lorenzo, Alameda County (April 1998);

-C. All properties evaluated in the above surveys, regardless of the conclusions as to their historic significance, will go into an Inventory of Potential Historic Resources.
-This Inventory shall also include the results of any future historic resource surveys, including historic resource evaluations done in conjunction with the completion of any Environmental Impact Reports (EIRs) or Negative Declarations prepared pursuant to CEQA in the County.
+2. Unincorporated San Lorenzo Historic Building Survey, Alameda County (November 2000); and conjunction with the completion of any Environmental Impact Reports (EIRs) or Negative Declarations prepared pursuant to CEQA in the County.
 The Planning Department shall take appropriate steps to ensure that the Inventory is properly maintained and regularly updated.
-The Planning Department shall also take appropriate steps to maintain and regularly update a list or compilation of resources within the County that are on the California Register of Historical Resources or the National Register of Historic Places, and to make the list or compilation available for public review and use.
+The Planning Department shall also take appropriate steps to maintain and regularly update a list or compilation of resources within the county that are on the California Register of Historical Resources or the National Register of Historic Places, and to make the list or compilation available for public review and use.